facebookresearch/CommAI-env/README.md

 python run.py tasks_config.json
 ```

+This will provide you with a console-based user interface to interact with
+the environment.

 To get a better grasp of the kind of problems the learning algorithms
 are facing, you can run the environment using the `--scrambled` flag
 which replaces each word in the observed vocabulary by a random